 Infectious Waste and Bloodborne Pathogens

 The EHS office works closely with Health Services to administer the proper accumulation, storage, and disposal of infectious waste on campus.
+Blood borne pathogens training and the campus hepatitis B vaccination program are administered by the EHS office in conjunction with Health Services.

-The EHS unit offers a wide variety of safety and
+The EHS unit offers a wide variety of safety and health related training courses.
+Contact EHS at 871-4950 to schedule training.

 Individuals who feel they are developing ergonomic health problems from poor workstation design can contact the EHS office for an ergonomic consultation.